unrolled/render/README.md

 <h1>Hello {{.}}.</h1>
 ~~~

-### Options
+### Available Options
-Render comes with a variety of configuration options:
+Render comes with a variety of configuration options _(Note: these are not the default option values.
+See the defaults below.)_:

 ~~~ go
 // ...